COVID-19 pandemic in India: Undercounting of cases and deaths

 A study conducted by the University of California, Berkeley, and units of Harvard University, estimated in August 2021 that more than 16,000 excess deaths had occurred in 54 municipalities in Gujarat between March 2020 and April 2021.
 The study used data from civil death registers in a subset of Gujarat's 162 municipalities.
 The authors stated that the "vast majority" of these deaths could likely be attributed directly to COVID-19.
 The government's estimate of the death toll from COVID-19 for the entire state was approximately 10,000 for the same period.

 As of February 2022, according to the country's federal health ministry's daily statement, the number of deaths had risen to 500,055, up 1,072 in the previous 24 hours, while the total number of infections was 41.9 million.

 In April 2022, The New York Times reported that India was preventing the WHO from publishing its estimate of the global death toll from the coronavirus pandemic.
 In May 2022, the World Health Organization reported the number of Covid deaths in India to be an estimated 4.7 million mainly during a surge in May - June 2021, a figure that is almost 10 times the official number and nearly a third of the estimated global Covid deaths.
 The figure is similar to other estimates of Indian Covid deaths, but Indian authorities have rejected these estimates and questioned the methodology used.
 This WHO report reflect people who died of COVID-19 and also those who died as an indirect result of the virus.
 The report "accounts for deaths averted during the pandemic, for example because of the lower risk of traffic accidents during lockdowns."
 WHO said it was yet to fully examine new data provided by India and it may add a disclaimer due to ongoing conversation with India.
+Some others estimated up to 6 million deaths due to COVID in India.